16 Best Google AdSense Alternatives For 2023 (Comparison)

-In this post, I’ve collected 15 of the best advertising platforms.
+In this post, I’ve collected the best advertising platforms.
 Some offer almost a 1:1 replacement for AdSense, while others give you something a little unique, like text ads, contextual product suggestions, and more.

 Let’s get going so you can start earning…

-15 best Google AdSense alternatives for 2020 and beyond
+The best Google AdSense alternatives compared

 Media.net is the most popular 1:1 AdSense alternative on this list as it’s the contextual ad product from Yahoo/Bing.
 It will serve up relevant ads based on the content on each page of your site, including both text and display ads